-EFRAG also recommends, to avoid further diversity in practice, that the IASB provides additional guidance in situations where the rights to defer settlement of a liability are subject to conditions that occur and are assessed after the end of the reporting period and in situations where liabilities can be settled through the issuance of shares at the option of the counterparty.
+However, to avoid further diversity in practice, EFRAG recommends that additional guidance is provided in situations where the rights to defer settlement of a liability are subject to conditions that occur and are assessed after the reporting period.
+EFRAG also believes that, to avoid unintended outcomes, the IASB should clarify the guidance in paragraph 69(d) for liabilities that can be settled, at the option of the counterparty, in an entity's own instruments.

-Finally, EFRAG suggests that the IASB further explores whether current guidance always provides the most relevant information including in circumstances when rights to defer settlement are not substantive as of the reporting period.
-It seems most appropriate if the IASB looked at this issue as part of its ongoing activities in the Disclosure Initiative project.
+Finally, EFRAG suggests that the IASB further explores whether current guidance always provides the most relevant information when rights to defer settlement are not 'substantive' as of the reporting period.
+This could be achieved, for instance, as part of the ongoing research that the IASB is conducting in its Performance Reporting project.

-If you would like to discuss our comments further, please do not hesitate to contact Giorgio Acunzo, Hocine Kebli or me.
+If you would like to discuss our comments further, please do not hesitate to contact Giorgio Acunzo, Alejandro Saenz, Hocine Kebli or me.